QiaoJiang123/FIX_fractional_insurance_exchange/README.md

 4. Correlations among covered risks
 5. Accident occurrence, etc.

 Some types of the missing information are resolved by corporate insurers such as 1, 3, 4, 5.
-Some are just new to current participants such as 2.
+Some are just new to current participants such as 2 and 5.
+Note that accident occurrence appears in both categories.

+## Secondary Insurance Market

+## Financial Derivatives

+## New Solution for Catastrophic Insurance